-5 A Committee member recognizes that his interests, as a member of an academic program that will be affected by the decision, conflict with the position the Senate would take on the decision.
+&lt;sup>3 A Committee member recognizes that his or her interests, as a member of an academic program that will be affected by the decision, conflict with the position the Senate would take on the decision.

-6 E.g. A Committee member voted to approve a program as a member of the faculty proposing the program.
+&lt;sup>4 E.g. A Committee member voted to approve a program as a member of the faculty proposing the program.